 When evaluating how to best meet future needs for electricity, TVA optimizes decisions using least-cost planning models.
 These models require inputs on variables such as capacity amounts, upfront capital costs, and fuel usage parameters, and many others.
-The models integrate all the variables for new resources under the various scenarios (i.e., various fuel prices, demand projections, regulatory environments, etc.) to select expansion units that best fit the portfolio needs and requirements in a manner that represents the least system cost.
+The models integrate all the variables for new resources under the various scenarios (i.e., various fuel prices, demand projections, regulatory environments, etc.) to select expansions units that best fit the portfolio needs and requirements in a total least-cost manner.